bhattdrashti/SmartCV/tutorials/search-tools-and-creds.md

 - Use filtered results to build skill and certification sections

 ## Step 1: Search tools by category
-Tools are grouped into résumé-relevant categories such as:
+SmartCV groups tools into résumé-relevant categories such as:

 - Authoring Tools
 - Design Tools